IntelLabs/Open-Omics-Acceleration-Framework/pipelines/fq2sortedbam/README.md

 ### How to run:
-setup "config" file -- supplies paramters to the pipeline -- in the current folder as:
+setup "config" file -- supplies parameters to the pipeline -- in the current folder as:
 ```
 export INPUT_DIR=~/input/
 export OUTPUT_DIR=~/output/